 Over the years AstroNova has worked with leading medical device manufacturers to ensure AstroNova label printers and label materials pass mandated, stringent regulatory requirements and independent laboratory testing to support their global packaging initiatives on these key points:

-- Establish AstroNova printers can effectively, accurately and repeatedly produce labels with adequate color matching
+- Establish AstroNova printers that can effectively, accurately, and repeatedly produce labels with adequate color matching

 - To show label stock sufficiently adheres to a variety of packing materials and substrates used in many packaging configurations including pouches, trays, bags and tubes, both sterile and non-sterile materials such as foil, Tyvek® (some corrugate and some with SBS – sterile barrier system), film, bubble bag, polybag, and tube and furthermore, remained adhered to their package component